horlami228/Base_converter/README.md

 Usage:
 ==========================
-(1) choose option to convert from
+(1) Choose option to convert from
-(2) choose option to convert to
+(2) Choose option to convert to
-(3) Enter valid a number
+(3) Enter a valid number
-(4) correct output will be displayed for the user
-(5) user can decide to try again to convert or just end the program there.
+(4) The correct output will be displayed for the user (5) User can decide to try again to convert or just end the program there.